 Released as a part of Netgear’s Nighthawk series, both the CM1100 and CM1200 come loaded with several innovative features.
-At the first glance, there is hardly anything to choose between the two but I shall lay bare the basic to more pronounced distinctions in this detailed comparison.
+At the first glance, there is hardly anything to choose between the two but I shall lay bare the basic to more pronounced distinctions in this detailed comparison of the two.
 On a lighter note, both these modems are often termed timeless classics and expected to stay relevant even a few years from now.

 |Traits||Netgear CM1100||Netgear CM1200||Winner|